 Effects of the monsoon rainfall in India:

-• Due to uneven distribution of rainfall across the country, there are few places that are drought prone and few are flood affected.
+- Due to the uneven distribution of rainfall across the country, there are few places that are drought-prone and few are flood affected.